 |Read also: 4 Cloud Deployment Models You Need to Know|

 According to the 2019 research by Statista, Amazon, Microsoft and IBM are three top cloud computing service providers worldwide, with Amazon having a strong lead over the others.

 The global market share of cloud infrastructure services in 2017, by vendor

-Here is a cloud computing services providers list with the detailed description of companies.
+Here is a cloud computing services providers list with a detailed description of companies.

 AWS has grown into the most comprehensive provider in the cloud market with the widest range of products and services.
 An undisputed leader, Amazon has an offering for everyone, from freelance developers to the largest corporations.